DigiBP/25DIGIBP1/README.md

 ### Clarification sub-flow
 If clarification is required, Camunda generates a new task for the Feedback Master to phrase a query to the submitter.
 The query text is added to the database and the status changes to **`clarification`**.
-A pre-filled Jotform - including the original submission and the query - is generated, and the submitter receives an e-mail with the link.
+A pre-filled JotForm - including the original submission and the query - is generated, and the submitter receives an e-mail with the link.

 ![Querying the submitter](Readme%20-%20Appendix/Pictures/DataFlow_querying.png)